danresende/machine-learning/mlnd_capstone/project/capstone_report.md

 Since it is a classification supervised problem, to evaluate the model and assess if it learns how to efficiently recognized the center digit in the images I'll measure how accurate the model is, i.e. if the result of the model is the same as the label that it has.

+This metric is a good choice for the task at hand, because it is very simple to calculate and, since the objective is to tell in which category the input is, without the possibility of being on more than one label at the same time, it clearly tell how well the model is doing its job.

 To do this in practice, I'll take the argmax of the softmax output, the probability of the image being a given number, and compare to the label of that image.

+In sum, the accuracy it the number of correct outputs divided by the total of outputs.

 Just as a sanity check, it can be said that the model is completely useless if the accuracy is equal or less than 10%, because, since the data is label from 1 to 10 (with the label 10 meaning the digit 0), a random guess would give a 10% accuracy.